Unlocking the Power of Cayenne Pepper: Health Benefits, Uses, and Safety Tips

 3. The Synergistic Benefits of Lemon and Cayenne Pepper

-One of the most popular combinations in natural health remedies is lemon and cayenne pepper.
+One of the most popular combinations of natural health remedies is lemon and cayenne pepper.
 This powerful duo is often used in detox drinks and health tonics.
 Here’s why:

 A. Detoxification